5 Things to Know About the Galaxy S8 Android 10 Update

 The Galaxy S8 forums on XDA-Developers is a great place to get started.

-Install Android 10 for Better Security
+Track Android 10

-If security is important to you (and it should be) you should think about installing the Galaxy S10 Android 10 update soon after it arrives for your phone.
+If you're interested in Android 10, you'll want to track Samsung's progress as we push through 2020.

-Samsung continues to push important security patches to the Galaxy S10 series and your Android 10 update will bring the latest patches from Samsung, and Google, to your device.
+If Samsung decides to surprise Galaxy S8 users with an official version of Android 10, we'll almost certainly hear about it ahead of time.

 Latest